ShuzhiLiu/RSNABreast2ndPlace/solution_summary.md

 with a Private
 Leaderboard score of 0.53.
 Furthermore, the results obtained with this model can be reliably reproduced using a single RTX 3090.

+## Acknowledgement

+We would like to express our gratitude to the Kaggle support system and the emotional support o of Rist inc.